Luther Teen Killed in Accident

 What Happened: Vehicle – 1 was west bound at a high rate of speed on Covell when it lost control.
 Vehicle – 1 departed the roadway to the right rolling multiple times coming to rest on its wheels.
 Driver was ejected 165 feet from the vehicle.Oklahoma Highway Patrol news release

-Agencies that responded included the Oklahoma Highway Patrol, Luther Police Department, Oklahoma County Sheriff’s Department, Luther Fire Department and Midwest City EMS.
+Agencies that responded included the Oklahoma Highway Patrol, also assisted by Luther Police Department, Oklahoma County Sheriff’s Department, Luther Fire Department, and Midwest City EMS.

 Tragedies such as this remind us of the fragility of life, and the professionalism and compassion of emergency responders and investigators.
 After the highway patrol, medical examiner and others left the scene, the tow truck operator and volunteers from Luther Fire Department carefully collected pieces of the vehicle and commented on how tough this day had begun.